MC Phono Preamp

 An alternative variation may avoid some problems, there is now a single feedback resistive divider, avoiding matching problems, but still two electrolytics.
 This is closer to the old Quad circuit:

 The problem with this version is the lack of overall DC feedback, so the input stage has to be coupled to the opamp via a capacitor and a DC feedback resistor added.
-I don't really like this circuit, but maybe not for good reasons.
+I don't really like this circuit, I think it may be more difficult to prevent high input currents compared to the first version

 The obvious problem with either of these add-ons is that we then have three feedback amplifiers in series in the complete phono preamp, and it would make more sense to use this sort of input stage in place of the original input section rather than in addition.
 How best to do that needs more thought, but here is a first example: